 Get the real taste of the city’s signature wines at Amelia Wynn or Eleven Winery, or visit Bainbridge Organic Distillers or Highside Distilling to try the finest spirits.

-Your Bainbridge Island tour won’t be complete without a trip to the picturesque Bloedel Reserve.
+Your Bainbridge Island tour won’t be complete without a trip to the picturesque Bloedel Reserve, a serene,150-acre botanical garden.

 Round off your day by admiring regional art at the Bainbridge Island Museum of Art or enjoying well-produced plays at Bainbridge Island Performing Arts.